Restore. Protect. Smile.

 We begin by examining the tooth and surrounding gums to assess any damage, discomfort, or sensitivity.
 Your dentist will ask about symptoms and may take digital X-rays to evaluate the roots and supporting bone.
 This helps us determine whether a dental crown is the right option for you.
 We’ll then walk you through your treatment options and answer your questions in clear, simple language.

-Once we confirm a crown is needed, the tooth is gently reshaped to create enough room for it.
-We then use a small intraoral scanner to capture accurate 3D images of your teeth.
-This means no uncomfortable impression trays.
-The digital scan allows us to design a custom crown that suits your bite, blends with nearby teeth, and feels natural in your mouth.
+Once we confirm a crown is needed, the tooth is reshaped to create enough room for it.
+We then use a small intraoral scanner to capture detailed 3D images of your teeth, which usually avoids traditional impression trays.
+These digital scans are used to design a custom crown that suits your bite, is designed to blend with nearby teeth, and aims to feel comfortable in your mouth.

 After preparing the tooth, we place a temporary crown to protect it while your custom-made crown is being created.
-This temporary crown allows you to eat, speak, and function normally with minimal discomfort.
-It also helps prevent sensitivity or irritation.
-We’ll give you easy care instructions until your final crown is ready, which will be carefully fitted during your next appointment.
+This temporary crown is intended to allow you to eat, speak, and function as usual, though some sensitivity may occur.
+It may also help reduce sensitivity or irritation.
+We’ll give you easy care instructions until your final crown is ready, which will be fitted at your next appointment.

-Your digital scans are sent to our in-house 3D printer, where your custom crown is carefully designed and fabricated.
-This technology allows for greater precision and faster turnaround times compared to traditional methods.
+Your digital scans are sent to our in-house 3D printer, where your custom crown is designed and fabricated on-site.
+This technology can support precise fabrication and may shorten turnaround times.
 Each crown is shaped to match your bite and surrounding teeth.
-By creating it on-site, we maintain quality control and reduce the waiting time between appointments, making the process more convenient.
+By creating it on-site, we can oversee quality control and may reduce the waiting time between appointments, helping make the process more convenient for many patients.

 At your next visit, the temporary crown is gently removed.
-Your custom crown is then checked for accuracy, comfort, and fit.
+Your custom crown is then checked for fit, bite, and comfort.
 We assess how it feels when you bite down and make small adjustments if needed.
-Once everything is right, the crown is securely bonded to the tooth.
-You’ll leave with a restored tooth that looks natural and functions well within your smile.
+Once the fit is confirmed, the crown is bonded securely to the tooth.
+Our goal is to provide a crown that blends naturally and supports normal function, though outcomes can vary depending on individual needs.

 *These images display actual patients of our clinic.
 Every case is different, and treatment outcomes can vary according to individual conditions and needs.